joshenders/enderscraft/README.md

 ## About

 "Enderscraft" is Minecraft™ repackaged for on-demand serverless computing.
 Instead of running a server 24/7, run your server on-demand for pennies an hour in AWS.
-Only pay for the hours that you're playing.
+Only pay for the hours that you're actually playing.

 ### Features (in-progress or planned)